-The campus offers free transportation services for students, faculty, and staff of the University known as Redbird Ride.
-The buses run until 3am on regularly scheduled class days and on the weekend.
-For more detailed information, contact Office of Parking and Transportation: (309) 438-8391 or http://parking.illinoisstate.edu/.
+The campus offers free transportation services for students, faculty, and staff of the University, when they show a valid University ID card, known as Redbird Ride or Redbird Express.
+The buses run on regularly scheduled class days and on the weekend.
+For more detailed information and bus schedules, contact Office of Parking and Transportation: (309) 438-8391 or https://parking.illinoisstate.edu/campus-busing/.